 Developing post-trauma symptoms is by no means an indication of psychological weakness or deficiency.
-By most standards, these individuals would likely be referred to as “strong-minded” or “tough”; their ability to experience such hardships and seek assistance consider a sign of strong character and self-responsibility.
+By most standards, these individuals would likely be referred to as “strong-minded” or “tough”; their ability to experience such hardships and seek assistance is considered a sign of strong character and self-responsibility.
 There is some positive news here as there is a significant body of evidence in scientific studies that psychological treatment is very effective for treating both big T and small T trauma.
 People often find they improve in a surprisingly short period of time compared to the amount of time they have had the trauma.
-Example of approaches to trauma which are evidence-based include EMDR, CBT, Exposure Therapy, and Psychodynamic therapy.
+Examples of approaches to trauma that are evidence-based include EMDR, CBT, Exposure Therapy, and Psychodynamic therapy.

 Common symptoms of trauma include: Mood symptoms: depression and anxiety.